scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### CPU

-You can request a specified amount of CPU for the task.
+You can request a specific amount of CPU for the task.
 You need to declare the resource type as `cpu`, request and/or limit specifications.

 ```python